Authorities Charge Family with Felony, Sex Trafficking at Six Massage Parlors

-A family should foster love, care, compassion, and trust towards each other; family members should create a safe place for each and every member.
+A family should foster love, care, compassion, and trust among its members; family members should create a safe place for each and every member.
 But a family in Albuquerque defies this definition.

 Authorities have charged three family members in Albuquerque with numerous felony charges after they organized a sex trafficking operation in six Albuquerque massage parlors.